lucalandolfi/QRu/README.md

 sh tests/test.sh
 ```
 SECRET_KEY is a 32 byte, base64 encoded, URL safe string which is used as key to encrypt and sign token and to generate API keys for QRu-rasp devices.

+## Usage
+Once the server is up and running, using the web interface you need to generate one or more API keys, which need to be distributed to any raspberry pi running QRu-rasp application.